Eefjeroelfsema/Project_january/report.md

 ### barchart.js
 - <b>Code</b>: The barchart is also shown in the modal, when clicked on a country.
 Therefore the main function barchart is also a global function (barChartFunction), which can be called from in the map.js.
 The barchart.js file calls itself in the beginning, to make the fist barchart.
-The barchart function calls the firstBarchart and the makeAxis function.
+When that happens the barchart function calls the firstBarchart and the makeAxis function.
 The makeText function adds the total percentage of GDP spend information in the top of the histogram.
 When a country is clicked on in the map, the mapjavascript calls the barChartFunction, which calls the updateBarchart fucntion.
 The barChartFunction contains